 Required Health Insurance

 All enrolled Colgate students must have medical insurance.
-Insurance may be obtained through the University, or through your own family or individual policy.
+Insurance may be obtained through the University, or through your own family or individual policy (domestic students only).
 Such coverage is essential for any health care services that may be required beyond what is available/provided by Colgate’s Student Health Services.

 Prior to enrollment, we strongly encourage you to carefully check the details of your current insurance plan to ensure it will provide coverage in the Hamilton, New York area.
 Not all insurance policies cover students outside their local “network” area.
 In particular, state-based Medicaid does not cover students outside their state of residence.

 Should your current policy not cover services provided in the Hamilton area, you should purchase the Colgate plan, a Student Accident and Sickness Insurance program.
-The Colgate plan provides coverage for a full calendar year and is not limited to services in the Hamilton area.
+The Colgate plan provides coverage for a full calendar year (from August 1st to July 31st) and is not limited to services in the Hamilton area.

 - An unlimited policy year maximum